 When you have a young family, ideas of great places to visit are always welcome.
-In The Valleys we are fortunate to have many great attractions that allow the children to run off their energy whilst you, the parents or grand parents, can relax or explore the heritage of the area.
+In The Valleys we are fortunate to have many great attractions that allow the children to run off their energy whilst you, the parents or grandparents, can relax or explore.
 Here are just a few ideas.

 1. Country Estates

 Many of the estates built by the wealthy landowners and industrialists are now open to everybody – and provide a great day out with picnic and play areas, quiet walks and a welcoming cup of tea!
-Try out Margam Park, with the Park Trail and Farm Trail or Gnoll Estate with the Cascade and Ponds.
-Near Bridgend you can visit Bryngarw with its Japanese Gardens and duck ponds or Bedwellty House, near Tredegar, with the "largest lump of coal in the world" as well as a fascinating grotto!
+Try out Bryngarw Country Park with its Japanese Gardens and duck ponds or Bedwellty House and Park, near Tredegar, with the "largest lump of coal in the world" as well as a fascinating grotto, and a Fairy Trail!

 2. Great open spaces

 Where there were once coal mines, there are now wide open green country parks, ideal for children to discover the “natural world” of The Valleys.
-Dare Valley Country Park, Aberdare has created a Treasure Trail for children to explore the 500 acre park.
-Parc Bryn Bach, Tredegar, offers great walks and opportunities to picnic by the lake, whilst Llyn Llech Owain has a brilliant adventure playground.
-A visit to Cwmcarn Forest allows you to drive through the forest and event take a walk up the steep hill to the top of Twmbarlwm or a more gentle stroll through the bluebells.
+Dare Valley Country Park has trails and viewpoints, including a peregrine viewing platform and even laser tag for kids young and old.
+Parc Bryn Bach offers walks, watersports and opportunities to picnic by the lake.
+A visit to Cwmcarn Forest has stunning walks and views, fishing and mountain biking!

 3. Castles and Forts